Transition of $\alpha$-mixing in Random Iterations with Applications in Queuing Theory: Single server queuing systems

 Overall, we conclude that the conditions of Theorem \ref{thm:MCRE_FCLT} are met, which leads to the desired result. \end{proof}

-The conditions in Assumption \ref{as:queue:Z} and \ref{as:queue:S} can most likely be significantly weakened.
-We conjecture that the condition related to the boundedness of the service times $(S_n)_{n \in \mathbb{N}}$ and the condition on the tail probabilities of $Z_1$ can be omitted.
-However, the condition $\inf_{k \in \mathbb{N}} \mathbb{P}(S_k > Z_1) > 0$ in Theorem \ref{thm:queue:FCLT} may be essential.
-Answering such questions, as well as investigating the case when the service times $(S_n)_{n \in \mathbb{N}}$ are i.i.d. and the inter-arrival times $(Z_n)_{n \ge 1}$ are weakly mixing, will be the subject of our future research.
+The conditions in Assumptions~\ref{as:queue:Z} and~\ref{as:queue:S} can most likely be significantly weakened.
+We conjecture that the boundedness condition on the service times $(S_n)_{n \in \mathbb{N}}$ and the assumption on the tail probabilities of $Z_1$ are of a purely technical nature and may be removed in future work.
+Theorem~1.8 in~\cite{lovas2021ergodic}, for instance, addresses the case when both $S$ and $Z$ are unbounded, $(S_n)_{n \in \mathbb{N}}$ is i.i.d., and so is $(Z_n)_{n \ge 1}$.
+In that setting, the main challenge is that the condition on the minorization coefficient in part~B) of Assumption~\ref{as:dynamics} is no longer satisfied.
+However, the results of our paper~\cite{lovas} can still be applied under appropriate assumptions on the environment.
+One such condition, as formulated in Theorem~1.8 of~\cite{lovas2021ergodic}, is that $Z_1$ has a Gumbel-like tail:

+Answering such questions, as well as investigating the case when the service times $(S_n)_{n \in \mathbb{N}}$ are i.i.d.\ and the inter-arrival times $(Z_n)_{n \ge 1}$ are weakly dependent, will be the subject of our future research.